Hall Fees (Undergraduate Students)

-- Residents are NOT entitled to any adjustment for late check-in or early departure during the first 2 weeks or last 2 months of the residential year.
+- There will be NO adjustment of Hall lodging fee for late check-in during the first 2 weeks or early departure during the last 2 months of the residential year.

-Hung Hom and Homantin Halls: The daily rate is set at $46.5 in 2019/20 ($12,741 for the whole period) for both double and triple rooms (triple rooms are only available in Homantin Halls).
+Hung Hom and Homantin Halls: The daily rate in the residential year 2020/21 is $46.5 ($12,741 for the whole period) for both double and triple rooms (triple rooms are only available in Homantin Halls).

 B) Hall Caution Money ($500)

-It is refundable upon official withdrawal from or termination of Hall residence, subject to no claim on Hall residence or other Hall related charges being outstanding.
-Any residual amount of the Hall Caution Money after any deduction shall be refunded in due course.
+- It is refundable upon official withdrawal from or termination of hall residence, subject to no claim on hall residence or other outstanding hall related charges.
+Any residual amount of the Hall Caution Money after deduction will be refunded to the student in due course.

 C) Hall Function Fee ($150 per semester)

-- It is payable in two instalments (covering the residential period of the 1st and 2nd semester respectively) for various Hall education programmes and is non-refundable irrespective of whether the resident attends any of these programmes or not.
+- Payable in two instalments (covering the residential period of the first and the second semester respectively), the Hall Function Fee is used for various hall education programmes and is non-refundable irrespective of whether the resident attends the programmes or not.

-- It is non-refundable if the resident has resided over 2 weeks of a semester.
-It can be exempted if the resident checks in within the last 2 weeks of a semester.
+- It is non-refundable if a student has resided more than 2 weeks within a semester.
+It can be exempted if the student checks in within the last 2 weeks of a semester.

 2. Payment Schedule

-To confirm their acceptance of the residential offer, applicants shall be required to pay the Hall fees, including Hall Caution Money, Hall Function Fee for the 1st semester and Hall Lodging Fee for the 1st semester.
+To confirm their acceptance of the offer of hall residence, students should pay the Hall Fees, comprising Hall Function Fee and Hall Lodging Fee for the first semester, as well as Hall Caution Money.
 Those who fail to settle the Hall Fees on or before the due date will have their hall application disqualified.
-The Hall Function Fee for the 2nd semester and Hall Lodging Fee for the 2nd semester will usually be collected in November of each year.
+Hall Function Fee and Hall Lodging Fee for the second semester will usually be collected in November of each year.

-In case applicants withdraw their hall offer before check-in, they should immediately inform the Hall Administration by email, and they are still liable to pay the Hall Cancellation Fee of $500, and the lodging fee incurred up to the date of notification, and the Hall Function Fee of the 1st semester if the notification date is 2 weeks beyond the expected check-in date.
+In case a student withdraws his/her hall offer before check-in, he/she should immediately inform the Hall Administration by email.
+He/She is still liable to pay the Hall Cancellation Fee of $500, the lodging fee incurred up to the date of notification, and the Hall Function Fee of the first semester if the notification is given 2 weeks after the expected check-in date.

 3. Payment Means